jfairbank/redux-resource/README.md

 updating.
 Provide action types used in your reducer function for updating your redux store based on results from the server.

+### \*\* DEPRECATED \*\*

+This package is no longer maintained.
+The redux-resource package name will be given to a different team managing a similar type of package for managing remote resources in Redux.
+More info to come soon.

 ## Install

     $ npm install redux-resource